impeccableai/axii-examples/tasks/python_long_running/README.md

 # Sleeper
 ## Description
-This script runs a long-running task that lasts for a specified duration and prints the elapsed time with a step duration.
-The script sleeps for one second at a time and then prints the elapsed time (in seconds) every step duration.
+This Task runs a long-running task that lasts for a specified duration and prints the elapsed time with a step duration.
+The Task sleeps for one second at a time and then prints the elapsed time (in seconds) every step duration.

 ## Inputs
 _None_